JampaUchoa/the-art-of-engineering-management/chapter-1_should-you.md

 ## **The good**

 The best thing about being the engineering manager is that you are a force multiplier for the team.
-A good manager balances themself between area, trying to fill out the team's gaps so every engineer can focus on what they know best,
+A good manager balances themself between areas, trying to fill out the team's gaps so every engineer can focus on what they know best,

 The flexibility of the role means that you can rarely bore yourself.
 One week, you can tackle tech debt; the other, you can be in charge of hiring.
 On the other week, if everything is calm, you can help by improving CI/CD so the engineers can ship with better assurance.